If you are interested in financial freedom, then you are in the right place.

 What if you could have one on one coaching from a mentor that had already done it?
 Someone that knew the traps along the path to financial independence.
 This will be way quicker than trying to learn everything on your own.

-The coaching tends to be bought by a highly sophisticated audience.
-I realised a few years ago that the coaching was attracting a pretty high-powered class of person when I found myself coaching someone working at NASA (identity protected, they have since moved on).
+I realised that the coaching was attracting a pretty high-powered class of person when I found myself coaching someone working at NASA (identity protected, they have since moved on).

 I don’t tell people how to save a few pennies on a tin of beans from the supermarket.
 It’s often more like high end career coaching or business coaching where people are at big forks in the road in their lives and considering moving jobs / careers / countries / relationships etc or considering selling their business etc.